Out of India’s 1.2 billion population, the Aadhaar initiative has successfully issued cards to an astounding one billion!

-A documentation of such mammoth proportions, have been miraculously conducted all over India, though the initiatives deriving relevance from the UIDAI are yet to be launched.
+Documentation of such mammoth proportions has been miraculously conducted all over India, though the initiatives deriving relevance from the UIDAI is yet to be launched.

-But this is one avenue where we can harness the power of all our schemes, targeted at various groups of people – be it avoiding fraudulent voting practices, nabbing criminals, or entrance examination frauds.
+But this is one avenue where we can harness the power of all our schemes, targeted at various groups of people.
+Such as, avoiding fraudulent voting practices, nabbing criminals, or entrance examination frauds.

 Once implemented, creating a fake voter profile would become so complicated that no would-be election rigger would bother trying, as told by Nilekani himself.

-Also, he doesn’t forget to mention how Aadhaar can enable registration for voting, and also go as far as providing the opportunity of casting one’s ballot from a smartphone.
+Also, he doesn’t forget to mention how Aadhaar can enable registration for voting.
+This also goes as far as providing the opportunity of casting one’s ballot from a smartphone.

-This centralised database can also help nab criminals by verifying fingerprints and help the Criminal Branch inch closer to a quick fix when approached a dead end.
+This centralized database can also help nab criminals by verifying fingerprints.
+This will help the Criminal Branch inch closer to a quick fix when approached a dead end.